viodotcom/vio-fe-assignment/README.md

 ## The Challenge

-Create a hotels search widget with an autocomplete search bar, date pickers, a guest count input and a search button.
+Create a hotels search widget with an autocomplete search bar, date pickers, a guest count input and auto search functionality.
 Display the results as a hotel list below the input fields.

 You can find more detailed instructions [here](src/components/HotelsSearchWidget/README.md).

 ### Implementation Notes

-- Implement the solution the same way you would in a real-world project, including changing the existing components and codebase as you see fit
+- Remember, we are assessing how you would work in a real-world project, so focus on demonstrating this in your code.
+This includes changing the existing components and codebase as you see fit.
 - Apply your expertise and best judgment.
 We value code that is robust, performant, and provides a great user experience
 - Use the existing UI components from `/src/components/ui`
 - Follow the API patterns established in `lib/api/vio-api.ts`
 - You can use AI to help you with the assignment.
-If you do, please include a brief summary in your `NOTES.md` file of which tools you used and for what purpose
+If you do, please include a summary in your `NOTES.md` file of which tools you used and for what purpose

 ## Getting Started